Vector Databases: What They Are and How They Power AI

 vector databases what they are and how they power ai visual selection 3

-Here are some standout vector databases, how they work, and their integration with LangChain.
+Here are some standout vector databases, and some short examples of how to use it with Langchain.

 1. Pinecone